 In some cases, TMJ symptoms go away on their own.
 If you have persistent symptoms, your doctor may recommend either conservative treatments or a more aggressive approach.

-Conservative TMJ treatments include:
+Conservative treatments include:

 - Stress reduction